 One of the most common lubrication problems occurs with the improper labeling system.
 The labeling is an important part of all the world-class lube programs.
 It reduces the danger of cross-contamination by giving insight on which lubricant is going where.
 Individuals can also get familiarized with the lube-program to fill with the right grease or oil.
 Anything touching a lubricant should be dedicated and labeled to a single lubricant.

-Obviously, labels are more than just identifying the lubricants.
-These lube labels can also be barcoded to allow the assets in the plant to be integrated into the work-order generating automation system called computerized maintenance management system (CMMS).
+Labels are more than just identifying the lubricants.
+These lube labels can also be barcoded to allow the assets in the plant to be integrated into the work-order generating automation system called a computerized maintenance management system (CMMS).

 - A labeling system may take time to develop, but once it is properly done, it will provide different types of information about both the lubricant and lubrication intervals.